Omega-3 fatty acids and blood pressure

-Omega-3 fatty acids are polyunsaturated fatty acids.
+Omega-3 fatty acids are polyunsaturated fats.

-Effects of Omega-3
+Effects of omega-3

-They also point out that Omega-3 fatty acids are only present in small amounts in fish.
-To meet the demand for fish oil capsules, an excessive amount of fish must be caught and processed, contributing to overfishing and disrupting the ecological balance in the seas.
-Traces of PCB and dioxins are also detectable in the finished fish oil capsules.
-These do not have an effect when taken in small amounts but can have adverse effects on humans at high intake doses.
-Therefore, be sure to pay attention to high quality when purchasing fish oil capsules.
+They also point out that fish contain only small amounts of omega-3 fatty acids.
+To meet the demand for fish oil capsules, very large quantities of fish would have to be caught and processed, which contributes to overfishing and disturbs the ecological balance in the oceans.
+Traces of PCBs and dioxins can also be detected in finished fish oil capsules.
+These have no effect at low intake levels, but at high doses they can have harmful effects on people.
+So be sure to choose high-quality fish oil capsules when you buy them.

-They also point out that Omega-3 fatty acids are only present in small amounts in fish.
-To meet the demand for fish oil capsules, an excessive amount of fish must be caught and processed, contributing to overfishing and disrupting the ecological balance in the seas.
-Traces of PCB and dioxins are also detectable in the finished fish oil capsules.
-These do not have an effect when taken in small amounts but can have adverse effects on humans at high intake doses.
-Therefore, be sure to pay attention to high quality when purchasing fish oil capsules.
+They also point out that fish contain only small amounts of omega-3 fatty acids.
+To meet the demand for fish oil capsules, very large quantities of fish would have to be caught and processed, which contributes to overfishing and disturbs the ecological balance in the oceans.
+Traces of PCBs and dioxins can also be detected in finished fish oil capsules.
+These have no effect at low intake levels, but at high doses they can have harmful effects on people.
+So be sure to choose high-quality fish oil capsules when you buy them.

-Positive Effects of Omega-3
+Positive effects of omega-3

 - Protection against arrhythmias